C code unit testing on a shoestring

 int line,

-is some function that e.g. announces hitting a default statement, and
+is some function that e.g. announces hitting a default statement and returns 0

 where the CAT macro concatenates the two expanded arguments: